Former state housing director, HUD official joins Berkeley housing center

 UC Berkeley’s Terner Center for Housing Innovation has hired Ben Metcalf as their new managing director.
 Metcalf, who has nearly 20 years of experience researching and implementing housing policy at the local, state and federal levels, will lead the center’s policy work around housing affordability.

 Metcalf was, until last year, director of the California Department of Housing and Community Development.
-Prior to that post, he served as an assistant deputy secretary at the U.S. Department of Housing and Urban Development.
+Prior to that post, he served as deputy assistant secretary at the U.S. Department of Housing and Urban Development, overseeing multifamily housing programs.
 He was appointed by former president Barack Obama.

 A Berkeley native, Metcalf began his new post at UC Berkeley last week, and says he aims to harness the Terner Center’s “academic horsepower” to improve housing policy.